-- 8.12.14 The WIAA Executive Board can approve a two-year trial of a new activity/sport based upon documentation of the following criteria: - 8.12.14.1 20 Fifteen (15) percent of the WIAA member schools commit to adding the activity/sport during the first year of the trial.
-All current WIAA rules would be mandated for participants. - 8.12.14.2 Reasons for requesting the WIAA to sanction the activity/sport. - 8.12.14.3 Estimated costs per year to WIAA member schools, leagues, WIAA Districts and the Association. - 8.12.14.4 Benefits to WIAA member schools and students due to adding the activity/sport. - 8.12.14.5 Estimated increase in student participation due to adding the activity/sport. - 8.12.14.6 Additional information as deemed appropriate. - 8.12.14.7 If 40 Twenty-five (25) percent of the WIAA member schools offer the activity/sport during the second year of the trial, the activity would be sanctioned by the Association.
+8.12.0 RESPONSIE Page 14 8.12.14 Executive Board can approve a two-year trial of a new activi ation of the following criteria: ity/sport based upon 8.12.14.1 20 Fifteen (15) percent of the WIAA member schools com activity/sport during the first year of the trial.
+All current v mandated for participants. • 8.12.14.2 Reasons for requesting the WIAA to sanction the activity/ sport.
+8.12.14.3 Estimated costs per year to WIAA member schools, league the Association. es, WIAA Districts and 8.12.14.4 Benefits to WIAA member schools and students due to ad ding the activity/sport.
+8.12.14.5 Estimated increase in student participation due to adding the activity/sport.
+8.12.14.6 Additional information as deemed appropriate.
+8.12.14.7 If 40 Twenty-five (25) percent of the WIAA member school activity/sport during the second year of the trial, the activity the Association.